• Skip to main content

 • chicken broth (or water)

-• leftover ham
+• ham bone or leftover ham

 • dried onion flakes (or onion powder)